 Objection to discharge

-Disagreement by the creditor or trustee that the debtor should be released from his or her liability to debts.
+A trustee’s or creditor’s objection to the debtor being released from his or her debts.

 Preferential debt payment